Friday, 29 June 2007

 "Not too much." said Ryan, "Had a bit of a drive around.
 See the sights, you know?"

 Phyllo laughed.
 "Seeing the sights, eh?
-What sights have you seen in L.A. by driving around?"
+What sights have you seen in

 Ryan paused, slightly taken aback.
 He hadn't really expected to have to come up with a cover story so soon.
 "Yeah, well, not too many.
 I know that now," he conceded, grinning and hoping she'd buy it.